 Plan it out

-Always the project manager, after we settled into our suite and laid out all of our luggage, my girlfriend and I went out the back of our lovely Beach Villa, we brought our Weekly Planner out (you can find a copy of the planner on Conrad Maldives’ Dropbox page) with us, notepad, pen and started sketch out our week.
+Always the project manager, after we settled into our suite and laid out all of our luggage, my girlfriend and I went out the back of our lovely Beach Villa, we brought our Weekly Planner (they provide one for you) out with us, notepad, pen and started sketch out our week.

 These were the questions that helped us figure out what our 10 days was going to look like: